Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 Three practical steps to prepare for each option:

-System inspection.
+- System inspection.
 A specialized company assesses mechanical and electrical safety, module performance, and the condition of the inverters.
 Cost: €300–2,000, depending on size and complexity.

-Insurance Check.
+- Insurance Check.
 After 20 years, having separate electronics insurance is often no longer cost-effective.
 However, the equipment should still be covered under your home and liability insurance.

-Over the past 20 years, photovoltaic technology has made such significant strides that the old assumption that “a PV system lasts 20 years and then is done” is no longer valid.
-Modern modules last 30 to 40 years, efficiency continues to rise, storage costs are falling, and the regulatory distinction between a system’s lifespan and the subsidy period is becoming increasingly clear.
-Anyone investing in a new PV system in 2026 is, in reality, planning for 30-plus years—and can use the solar power generated for at least a generation.
+Over the past 20 years, photovoltaic technology has made such a leap forward that the old assumption “PV system = 20 years = end of life” is no longer valid.
+Modern modules last 30 to 40 years, efficiency continues to rise, storage prices are falling, and the regulatory distinction between a system’s lifespan and the subsidy period is becoming increasingly clear.
+Anyone investing in a new PV system in 2026 is, in reality, planning for 30 or more years—and can use the solar power generated for at least one generation.

 Three developments will reinforce this trend in the coming years and lead more and more PV system operators to keep their systems in operation well beyond the originally planned 20 years.

-For Investors: How Logic Energy Is Overcoming the 20-Year Cycle
+9. For Investors: How Logic Energy Is Overcoming the 20-Year Cycle

 While private owners are faced with the question “What now?” after 20 years, Logic Energy’s investment model is designed from the outset for a longer-term horizon.
-Investors acquire inverters in newly built Logic Energy facilities as movable tangible assets and can extend the agreement after the initial 20-year term expires.
+Investors acquire inverters in newly built Logic Energy facilities as movable tangible assets and can extend the agreement after the 20-year initial term expires.
 All operational responsibility—from maintenance to decommissioning—remains with Logic Energy.

 There are three key differences between this situation and that of private homeowners that are crucial for investors:

-Extension option after the 20th year.
+- Extension option after the 20th year.
 While private owners must switch to follow-on payments or consider repowering, the extension is an integral part of the Logic Energy model.
 The plant continues to generate power (with modern modules maintaining approximately 95% of their initial output), and Logic Energy remains responsible for operations.

-No disposal obligation.
+- No disposal obligation.
 The decommissioning costs of €100 to €250 per kWp, which private owners bear at the end of the system’s life, do not apply to the investor.
 Logic Energy handles dismantling, recycling in compliance with the ElektroG, and the final administrative procedures with the market master data registry and the grid operator.

 Should I consider an investment model with a 30-year time horizon?

-It is based on the annual market price for solar power (2024: 4.624 ct/kWh) minus a flat-rate marketing fee of 0.23 ct/kWh (2026).
-The net amount is typically between 3.8 and 4.5 ct/kWh.
-With a smart meter, the flat-rate fee is halved.
+The feed-in tariff corresponds to the annual market value for solar power (2024: 4.624 ct/kWh) minus a flat-rate marketing fee of 0.23 ct/kWh (2026, halved with a smart meter).
+The net amount is typically 3.8 to 4.5 ct/kWh.
+The scheme is guaranteed through December 31, 2032 (EEG 2023, Solar Package I).

 References